Pipes of War

 ‘How are you feeling, Mr Daley?’ he asked.

-‘I’m fine thanks,’ Martin said cheerily.
+‘I’m not too bad, thanks,’ Martin said cheerily.
 ‘How are you?’

-‘No, Mr Daley,’ Cap said, now leaning in more seriously.
+‘No, Mr Daley,’ said the captain, now leaning in more seriously.
 ‘I’m hungry for the truth.’

 ‘Oooh,’ said Martin, who had been drawn into the theatrical nature of the costumed man’s demeanour.
 ‘If you don’t mind me asking, who are you exactly?
 You’re not a Jehovah’s Witness are you?’

 Martin paused and raised his eyebrows.
-The captain nodded to show that he knew what sounds men usually make when they go to the toilet.
+The captain nodded to show that he was well acquainted with the sounds men usually make when they go to the toilet.

-‘Did he wash his hands while he was in there?’ asked Cap.
+‘Did he wash his hands while he was in there?’ asked the captain.

-‘I don’t think so, I didn’t hear the tap.
-I just heard this crashing and screaming,’ Martin continued, ‘I went inside to have a look and the sinks had been destroyed and he was being pulled down into the hole.’
+‘I don’t think so, I didn’t hear the tap running.
+I was listening in you see, trying to hear him practice his pitch – not that he did, he’s too confident for stuff like that.
+Anyway, I just heard this crashing and screaming,’ Martin continued, ‘I went inside to have a look, and the sinks had been destroyed and he was being pulled down into a hole.’

 ‘Was there anyone in the toilets before your colleague entered?’